LAST UPDATED – 10/18/22 – Spain Entrance Requirements

-To assist you in making sure you meet the necessary requirements to visit Spain, I have outlined all of the requirements you need to be concerned about in this article.
+To assist you in making sure you meet the necessary Spain entrance requirements, I have outlined all of the requirements you need to be concerned about in this article.
 Furthermore, I have also created the handy checklist I linked below for you to use as a point of reference and to track all of the requirements as you meet them.

 Spain Passport Requirements

 One of the most important of the Spain entrance requirements are the passport requirements for entering the country.
 If you don’t have a valid passport, you won’t be allowed to enter.
 Before booking your travel to Spain, you will need to review the requirements below to ensure your passport will be accepted.

 Requirement: Passport must be valid for 3 months after your trip.

 You will need to make sure that your passport is not only valid but that it will be valid at least 3 months after your trip (6 months is recommended).
 So if your passport is set to expire a month after you get back, you won’t be let into the country.
 That is something that frequently trips travelers up, so make sure you check the expiration date of your passport closely.

 Spain VISA Requirements

 Requirement: No VISA requirements prior to January 1, 2021.
 After January 1, 2021, all visitors from outside the Schengen Zone of Europe will be required to apply for an ETIAS Electronic VISA.

 Requirement: No immunizations are required for entry, but there are recommendations.